Current and past projects

 • Touring an exhibition about the history of St Thomas’s and St Ebbe’s, 2022.
 View the panels here.

-• Researching the history of the Old Music Hall on the Cowley Road in East Oxford, for a new display in the building’s meeting area.
+• Researching and writing the history of the Old Music Hall on the Cowley Road in East Oxford, for a new display in the building’s meeting area (2022).

-• Researching the history of Rose Hill for the Oxford Preservation Trust, to inform a ‘green spaces and heritage’ trail around the area.
+• Researching and writing the history of Rose Hill for the Oxford Preservation Trust, to inform a ‘green spaces and heritage’ trail around the area (2021).
 Download the trail and read the report here.

 • Researching, writing and producing an information board about the history of the St Ebbe’s area of Oxford, erected near the corner of Blackfriar’s Road and Preacher’s Lane in November 2020.
 Read the Oxford Mail report here.